BMW motorcycle wheel bearings, 1970 to 84

 The R60/6 wheels with the drum brakes are basically the same as the /5 wheels.
 The /5 use a chromed hubcap to cover up the hub castings.
 The /6 did not have the hubcap.
 Treat the R60/6 and R60/7 as a /5.

 Like former BMW’s, all of the wheel bearings were set up a bit too tight by the factory.
 Test it by the “shake the wheel” test.
 If you find it way too tight, you may want to do something about it.
 At this point, I must emphasize that the likelihood of experiencing a hub failure is very remote.
-With the heat from braking dissipated in the disc, no heat from braking threatens the hub.
+With the heat from braking dissipated in the disc, heat from braking doesn’t threaten the hub.
 Only the heat from bearing friction is applied to the hub.
 Too much preload results in more drag by the bearings, but that is minor compared to the disc that is always dragging.
-The front wheels on the /6 just don’t spin freely like the former models.
-Unless something was really amiss, I would ignore the bearing spacing.
+The front wheels on the /6 don’t spin freely like the former models.
+Unless something is amiss, I would ignore the bearing spacing.

 This is the unofficial tool